Is Ecuador Safe?

 Do we camp or stay in hotels?

 There is no camping on our trips; we always stay in the best lodging available.
-Our guests stay at Small World’s private riverside lodge—Cabanas Tres Rios.
-Here you’ll enjoy immaculate gardens, private riverside cabins, outstanding home cooked meals, and a real feeling of “home.”.
-While in Tena, we’ll stay at the nicest hotel in town.
+In Borja we stay at the Luxor Hotel–the nicest hotel in town!
+Here you’ll enjoy clean, spacious, modern rooms, outstanding home cooked meals, wifi, hot tubs, swimming pool, steam room, and easy access to the town of Borja so you can see what life in Ecuador is really like.
+While in Tena, we’ll stay at the Los Yutzos Hotel.
 It’s right on banks of the Rio Pano, has beautiful rooms in a peaceful garden setting, and is within walking distance of all of Tena’s amenities.
 Our guests always rave about our lodging!

 How do we get around/who drives our shuttle?